Gaffney (and Cherokee County)

 Home to three national parks, Cherokee County is inviting for those seeking fresh air, wide-open spaces and experiences rooted in history.
 Overmountain Victory National Historic Trail spans 330 miles through three other states (Virginia, Tennessee and North Carolina) and is rooted in late 1700’s history.
 Nearby Kings Mountain National Military Park includes monuments, a visitors center and amphitheater commemorating the battle of Kings Mountain, while Cowpens National Battlefield offers expert guided battlefield tours and reenactments surrounding the anniversary of “the only successful double envelopment in the American Revolution.”

-The City of Gaffney itself is home to eight parks packed with fun for the whole family—from a game of tennis at Thomson park to a run around the walking paths at Joe Dean Knuckles.
+The City of Gaffney itself is home to eight parks packed with fun for the whole family—from a game of tennis at Thomson park to a run around the walking paths at Joe Dean Knuckles or a night out enjoying the summer concert series in Jolly Park.

 Gaffney and Cherokee County’s strong business climate is thanks in large part to the area’s strategic location and skilled workforce.
 The region’s close proximity to the Port of Charleston, the Spartanburg Downtown Memorial Airport and large metropolitan areas like Greenville all make up a strategic location for businesses in Cherokee County.
 From local, family-owned businesses to large corporations, Cherokee County’s top industries are manufacturing and trade, transportation, and utilities.
 Cherokee County’s major employers include: